robertofratello/keras-tensorflow2.0compat/README.md

 If you want to replicate this with official keras, only change you have to do is in \keras\backend\tensorflow_backend.py

-You have to change on line 5 "import tensorflow as tf" with "import tensorflow.compat.v1" as tf, and then add the line "tf.disable_eager_execution()
+You have to change on line 5 "import tensorflow as tf" with "import tensorflow.compat.v1" as tf, and then add the line "tf.disable_eager_execution()"